pingcap/ossinsight/web/docs/workshop/ossinsight-lite/setup-vercel.md

 ---
-title: 'Step 4: Get Insights with SQL'
+title: 'Step 4: Setup Dashboard with Vercel'
-sidebar_position: 5
+sidebar_position: 4
 ---

 1. With the data synced to TiDB Cloud, use your preferred SQL client to connect to the TiDB database using the connection information provided in Step 2.